38 releases

 Gene Michaels

-Status: Alpha.
-I've been using it for months without issue, and I've tested against various code bases and doesn't blow them up.
+Status: Delta (the one after gamma).
+I've been using it for years without major issue, and I've tested against various code bases and doesn't blow them up.
+I think other people might use it too!
 Right now post-formatting pre-writing it re-parses and confirms all comments are consumed as safety checks.
 Also files over 500kb may take all your memory and invoke the OOM killer.

 • formats everything